MaVdbussche/nozc/docs/Documentation.md

 In this documentation, we use the word *variable* to refer to *vars* and *vals* indistinctly, unless specified otherwise.\
-Valid names for variables are all series of alphanumeric characters, plus the '_' character : e.g. `a`, `MyVariable95`, `f2ze_5d4f6d`.
+Valid names for variables are all series of alphanumeric characters, plus the '_' character, starting with a lowercase letter : e.g. `a`, `myVariable95`, `f2ze_5d4f6d`.

 ### NewOz types and concepts